percona/pmm-doc/docs/personal_data_handling.md

 Th following data is collected from PMM to database host:

-DSN+credentials for accessing database (a separate DB user is used (read-only) for accessing the database)
+DSN+credentials for accessing the database (a separate DB user is used (read-only) for accessing the database)

 **From DB Host to Cloud S3**